apache/whimsy/www/status/README.md

 *mtime* value which indicates when that data was last updated.
 This is described below in the control flow section below.

+Leaf nodes can have a mtime value in place of data.
+Such values will be converted to local time and displayed as the last update value.
+Hovering over such items will show the GMT value of the time specified in ISO-8601 format.

 Control Flow
 ============